Hardening your server security with Fail2Ban

 .local extension.
 The reason for this is that if we update Fail2Ban, the original configuration file will get changed and we will lose our custom configuration.

-Put those bad guys in jail
+Put those bad actors in jail

 The configuration files are located at